dib-lab/dibsi/incident-reporting-procedure.md

 ## Report Handling Procedure

-When you make a report to an incident responder, they will gather information about the incident according to the **[Staff Procedure For Incident Response]()**. @@
+When you make a report to an incident responder, they will gather information about the incident according to the Staff Procedure For Incident Response.

 After an incident responder takes the report, they will immediately consult with the lead incident responders (Titus Brown, Karen Word, and Marian Schmidt).
-In the event of a conflict of interest, they will contact Carol Willing.
+In the event of a conflict of interest with any of the lead incident responders, they will contact Carol Willing.

 If the incident is ongoing and needs to be immediately addressed, any one of the lead incident responders may take appropriate action to ensure the safety of everyone involved.

 If the incident is less urgent, the three incident leads will meet within 24 hours to determine an appropriate response.
-Examples of possible incident responses are outlined in the ANGUS Staff Procedure For Incident Response (@@link).
+Examples of possible incident responses are outlined in the ANGUS Staff Procedure For Incident Response; see also the list of [possible behavioral modifications](behavioral-modifications.html).

 Before the conference, staff will have a mandatory meeting where incident response procedures will be outlined.
 After the conference, all incident responders will attend a debriefing session with the lead responders to discuss all incidents and determine any necessary follow-up actions.